 language other than English, your child's English proficiency will be

-There are five levels of English Proficiency:
+There are four levels of ELPAC English Proficiency:

 What type of Instruction and Support do English Learners Receive?